Technical article

 XI.
 Future prospects

-The GPSR will enter into force on the twentieth day after its forthcoming publication in the Official Journal of the EU.
-After a transitional period of 18 months, during which non-harmonised consumer products may continue to be made available on the market in accordance with Directive 2001/95/EC or the ProdSG (cf. Art.
-51 GPSR), it will then apply directly in each Member State.
-In this respect, it can be expected to apply from the end of 2024.
-The GPSR triggers a need to adapt the ProdSG, the scope of which will concentrate on non-harmonised B2B products in the future.
+The GPSR came into force on 12 June 2023.
+After a transitional period of 18 months, during which non-harmonised consumer products may continue to be made available on the market in accordance with Directive 2001/95/EC or the ProdSG (see Art.
+51 GPSR), it will apply directly in every Member State.
+This date of application is planned from 13.12.2024.
+The GPSR triggers a need to adapt the ProdSG, the scope of which will focus on non-harmonised B2B products in future.
+Translated with DeepL.com (free version)

 Product Safety Regulation - Download (English)